National Government (1931–1935)

 The National Government of 1931–1935 was formed by Ramsay MacDonald following his reappointment as Prime Minister of the United Kingdom by King George V after the general election in October 1931.

-As a National Government it contained members of the Conservative Party, Liberals, Liberal Nationals and National Labour, as well as a number of individuals who belonged to no political party.
-The Liberal Nationals had previously not held office in MacDonald's previous National Government, though two junior ministers appointed as Liberals had defected to them.
-Their relationship with the main Liberal Party had been unclear but following the election, the Liberal Nationals officially repudiated the official Liberal Party whip.
+As a National Government it contained members of the Conservative Party, the Liberal Party, National Labour and the Liberal Nationals, as well as a number of individuals who belonged to no political party.
+The Liberal Nationals had not held office in MacDonald's previous National Government, though two junior ministers appointed as Liberals had defected to them.
+Their relationship with the main Liberal Party had been unclear, but following the election the Liberal Nationals officially repudiated the official Liberal Party whip.

-During the course of the Ministry the ministers from the Liberal Party, led by Sir Herbert Samuel, resigned over the adoption of a protectionist policy caused by the government negotiating the Ottawa Accords in 1932.
-The other Liberal faction in the Ministry, the Liberal National Party, had accepted the Conservative policy of protectionism before the National government had been formed so its ministers continued in office.
+During the course of the Ministry, the ministers from the Liberal Party (led by Sir Herbert Samuel) resigned when the government adopted a protectionist policy, which took place when it agreed the Ottawa Accords in 1932.
+The other Liberal faction in the Ministry, the Liberal Nationals, had accepted the Conservative policy of protectionism before this National Government had been formed, so its ministers continued in office.

 In June 1935, MacDonald resigned and was replaced as prime minister by Stanley Baldwin.